microsoft/DeBERTa/README.md

   --max_seq_len 128
 ```

-## Important Notes
+## Notes
-1. To run our code on multiple GPUs, you must `OMP_NUM_THREADS=1` before launch our training code
+- 1. By default we will cache the pre-trained model and tokenizer at `$HOME/.~DeBERTa`, you may need to clean it if the downloading failed unexpectedly.
-2. By default we will cache the pre-trained model and tokenizer at `$HOME/.~DeBERTa`, you may need to clean it if the downloading failed unexpectedly.
+- 2. You can also try our models with [HF Transformers](https://github.com/huggingface/transformers).
+But when you try XXLarge model you need to specify --sharded_ddp argument.
+Please check our [XXLarge model card](https://huggingface.co/microsoft/deberta-xxlarge-v2) for more details.

 ## Experiments
 Our fine-tuning experiments are carried on half a DGX-2 node with 8x32 V100 GPU cards, the results may vary due to different GPU models, drivers, CUDA SDK versions, using FP16 or FP32, and random seeds.